Skip to content

 Partition Tolerance

-Applying Rule of the CAP theorem
+Applying CAP

 Two more words